 Disposing food waste into the seas can affect the marine food chain.
 Food waste indirectly causes eutrophication and loss of wildlife diversity.

-The oceans and seas of this planet are vast.
-They stretch for hundreds or even thousands of miles without a single sign of land.
-The seas stretch deeper than humans have yet traversed.
-Their depth and width, with the diverse forms of life teeming within it, may seem like a good solution for the literal mountains of waste we’ve created on land.
+The seas are deeper than humans have yet traversed.
+Their apparently bottomless depth may seem like a good solution for the literal mountains of waste we’ve created on land.
 Some believe that the seas will simply wash away all the uncleanliness we’ve created.

 In 2016, 2.01 billion tonnes of garbage was generated in the world’s cities alone.
 The surmounting problem of microplastic waste in our waters and the fertilizer and pesticide runoff is causing havoc while hiding in the shadows.